thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-netlify-edge.md

 ## Overview

-Using Grid-aware Websites with Netlify Edge Functions allows you to add grid awareness to an existing website that is hosted on, or proxied through, Cloudflare's network.
+Using Grid-aware Websites with Netlify Edge Functions allows you to add grid awareness to an existing website that is hosted on Netlifyh network.

 In this tutorial, you will learn how to: